 ODT suspends task execution whenever a breakpoint location is encountered (i.e., the user program traps to ODT's breakpoint processing routine).
 If the breakpoint routine is entered and no known breakpoint has caused the trap action, ODT prints a message in the form and waits for another command.
 In the example above, the message BE:001542 denotes a bad entry from location 001542 (see BE, Table 5-1).
-This type of error message may be caused by an illegal BPT instruction in the user task, setting the T-bit in the Processor Status Word (\$S), or a branch to a location within ODT.
-Although octal op code 000003 (the BPT instruction) is a valid instruction in a user program, its use is discouraged, since this instruction will result in an unwanted breakpoint when the program is run under ODT control.
+This type of error message may be caused by an illegal BPT instruction in the user task, setting the T-bit in the Processor Status Word (\$\$S), or a branch to a location within ODT.